Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - A labeled break expression, denoted `break@Loop`, where `Loop` is a label of a labeled loop statement `L`, which break-jumps to the loop `L`.

 > Future use: as of Kotlin 1.2.60, a simple break expression is not allowed inside when expressions.

+If a break expression is used in the context of a lambda literal that refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.

+TODO: not that simple

 ### String interpolation expressions